toybz/flutterwaveAngularSDk/README.md

 <a id="about"></a>
 ## About

-Flutterwave official  Angular library to accept payment via  card , USSD, QrCode etc.
+Flutterwave official  Angular library to accept payment via  card , USSD, QrCode, Mobile Money etc.

 <a id="getting-started"></a>